CDCgov/data-exchange-upload/tests/smoke/kotlin/README.md

 The EnvConfig class reads configuration values from a local.properties file.
 This setup allows us to manage environment-specific settings, like URLs and credentials.

+Storage account keys can be found in our key vaults (ocio-<env>-upload-vault).
+Example of dev key vault: ocio-dev-upload-vault - Microsoft Azure.
+Need to have `su` account for Microsoft Azure portal as a pre-requisite.

 ### Running tests

 This project contains a set of test suites that define the tests to be run.
 These suites are grouped by environment and